ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 |interact|object|{{request-interact}} of {{&SELF}}|
 |interact_ref|string|{{continue-after-interaction}} of {{&SELF}}|

-## Access Token Flags {#IANA-token-flags}
+## GNAP Access Token Flags {#IANA-token-flags}

-This document defines a GNAP access token flags, for which IANA is asked to create and maintain a new registry titled "Access Token Flags".
+This document defines a GNAP access token flags, for which IANA is asked to create and maintain a new registry titled "GNAP Access Token Flags".
 Initial values for this registry are given in {{IANA-token-flags-contents}}.
 Future assignments and modifications to existing assignment are to be made through the Specification Required registration policy {{?RFC8126}}.

 The DE is expected to ensure that all registrations follow the template presented in {{IANA-token-flags-template}}.
 The DE is expected to ensure that the flag specifies whether it applies to requests for tokens to the AS, responses with tokens from the AS, or both.